Granular electromyography may improve restoration of facial symmetry in patients with synkinesis.

 Shiayin Yang, M.D.

-Shiayin Yang, M.D., is an assistant professor in the Department of Otolaryngology-Head and Neck Surgery at Vanderbilt University Medical Center.
+Shiayin Yang, M.D., is an associate professor in the Department of Otolaryngology-Head and Neck Surgery at Vanderbilt University Medical Center.
 Her clinical interests include cosmetic surgery, skin cancer reconstruction, facial paralysis, and microtia.
 Her research interests include quality care initiatives and outcomes in facial plastic surgery and new techniques in surgical training.